SocAIty/socaity/README.md

 # Important Note
-- PACKAGE IS IN ALPHA RELEASE.
-RAPID CHANGES TO SYNTAX AND FUNCTIONALITY NEED TO BE EXPECTED
+PACKAGE IS IN ALPHA RELEASE.
+EXPECT RAPID CHANGES TO SYNTAX AND FUNCTIONALITY.

+# Contribute

+Any help with maintaining and extending the package is welcome.
+Feel free to open an issue or a pull request.

-- LEAVE A STAR TO SUPPORT THIS WORK AND FOR MORE MODELS BEING ADDED TO THE LIBRARY
+## PLEASE LEAVE A :star: TO SUPPORT THIS WORK